nardoz-dev/LiVeSe/docs/1stdelivery/technology.md

 IOT Device composed of a `Nucleo -f401re Board` , `Power Source` , `LoRa` module and following Sensors:

 - [*Nucleo -f401re Board*](https://www.st.com/en/evaluation-tools/nucleo-f401re.html) is a 32-bit ARM based microcontroller.
-THe board will run RIOT OS used to make it as easy as possible the coding of network functionalities and sensor drivers
+The board will run RIOT OS used to make it as easy as possible the coding of network functionalities and sensor drivers

 - [*Lora Extension kit*](https://www.st.com/en/evaluation-tools/i-nucleo-lrwan1.html) This board is an integrated solution allowing anyone to learn and develop solutions using LoRa® technologies.